codehsbooks/apjava/Basic-Java/for-loops.md

 ```
 for (int i = 0; i < COUNT; i++)
 {
-    //Code segment that is executed COUNT times.
+    // Code segment that is executed COUNT times.
 }
 ```